Blog

 Audio tours can also be geotriggered using bluetooth beacons, which are better for smaller spaces because the beacons can be fixed to a statue base, wall, or other surface.

-Location-based tour guide apps—using either geofencing or bluetooth beacons—are a great fit for museums, universities, national parks, cultural centers, libraries, and other types of organizations.
-Tour companies can also create these apps to drive revenue without needing a tour guide on site.
+Location-based tour guide apps using either geofencing or bluetooth beacons are a great fit for museums, universities, national parks, cultural centers, libraries, and other types of organizations.

-How to build a GPS triggered audio tour
+How to Build a GPS Triggered Audio Tour

 Step 1.
 Use an app-building platform (don’t code from scratch)